Cloud questions from Syracuse University, NY

 Then, at present time, most our recurring cloud problems come from integrations with legacy pre-Web enterprise software.
 For example, operating through VPNs from the cloud tends to be a huge pain.
 In contrast, modern apps that offer REST API are a much more natural fit for cloud apps, but those are still rare in the enterprise.

 From your current perspective, what, if anything, would you have done differently?.

 Tough question, especially for a data analytics company such as Lokad where it can take 1 year to figure out the 100 magic lines of code that will let you outperform the competion.
 Obviously, if we had to rewrite again Lokad from scratch, it would take us much less time.
 However it would be dismissing that the bulk of the effort has been the R&D that made our forecasting technology cloud native.

 The two technical aspects where I feel we have been hesitating for too long were SQL and SOAP.

 - It took us too long to decide to ditch SQL entirely in favor of some native cloud storage (basically the Blob Storage offered by Windows Azure).

 - SOAP was a somewhat similar case.
 It took us a long time to give up on SOAP in favor of REST.

-In both cases, the problem was that we had (or maybe it was just me) not been fully accepting the extent of the implications of a migration toward the cloud.
+In both cases, the problem was that we had not been fully accepting the extent of the implications of a migration toward the cloud.
 We remained stuck for months with older paradigms that caused a lot of uneeded frictions.
 Giving up on those from Day 1 would have save a lot of efforts.